-The quotation “illusion is the first of all pleasures” is from Voltaire (1694-1778) the French Enlightenment writer, historian and philosopher.
-In the original French the line reads:L'illusion est le premier plaisir.
+The quotation “illusion is the first of all pleasures” has perhaps adhered to Wilde as it conforms with his penchants for decadence and superficiality.
+It comes, however, from Voltaire (1694-1778) the French Enlightenment writer, historian and philosopher.
+In the original French the expression reads:

 The poem was first published in 1755 but the line does not appear in that version, nor in the one authorized by M. de Voltaire in 1762.
-It turns up in a 1756 edition that contains changes to many cantos that were probably made by the publisher from incomplete Voltaire manuscripts, perhaps to make the edition more profitable.
+It turns up in a 1756 edition in an epilogue to a version that contains changes to many cantos that were probably made by the publisher from incomplete Voltaire manuscripts, perhaps to make the edition more profitable.

-Original research by John Cooper
+Original research and translation by John Cooper.

 The works of Voltaire: a contemporary version with notes, Volume 41

 Author | Interview | Sources | Blog | Walking Tour NYC